 In 1619, Dutch slave traders sold 20 African captives to the settlers of Jamestown, Va.
 For Americans with roots in Africa, this marked the beginning of your ancestors’ arrival in America.
 By 1808, when the importation of slaves was constitutionally prohibited, the United States was home to some 1 million slaves.

-Because of your African ancestors’ unique history in this country, your search for them will pose special challenges.
+Because of your African ancestors’ unique history in this country, your search for them may pose special challenges.
 You can use standard genealogical techniques, as presented in every issue of Family Tree Magazine, to trace back to 1870, the year of the first post-Civil War census.
 But when you hit the pre-Civil War years, the records are no longer in the name of your ancestors but in the names of those who owned them.
-Even those African-Americans freed prior to the Civil War were at some point slaves or the descendants of slaves.
+Even those African Americans freed prior to the Civil War were at some point slaves or the descendants of slaves.
 Identifying the slaveholding families and locating their records will be the keys to your quest.

 These seven steps can help you get started: